ultrabug/py3status/py3status/modules/README.md

 ### <a name="sysdata"></a>sysdata

-Display system RAM and CPU utilization.
+Display system RAM, SWAP and CPU utilization.

 Configuration parameters:
   - `cache_timeout` how often we refresh this module in seconds *(default 10)*